ecmwf/odc/docs/content/reference/rust-reference.rst

    .. describe:: fn from_handle(handle: DataHandle<Closed>, options: &ReaderOptions) -> Result<Reader>

       Read ODB-2 data from an eckit ``DataHandle`` (file, buffer, multi-file, byte range, …).
-The handle must not be open — the reader opens it for reading and owns it for its whole lifetime.
+The handle must not be open: the reader opens it for reading and owns it for its whole lifetime.

       :Parameters:
          * **handle** – closed eckit data handle to read from